Romans 13: Context

+Paul wrote to the Roman Christians because he was "eager to preach the gospel" to them, so as to remind them on "certain subjects".
+Although he had been hindered from coming to them many times, he longed to encourage the Roman church by reminding them of the gospel, because of his calling to the Gentiles as well as to the Jews.

+In chapter 12, Paul has called on the Roman believers not to be "conformed to this age".
+Hill notes that "a discussion of civil authority follows naturally if not necessarily" from Paul's preceding teaching, and that although "it is reasonable to suppose that one who lives in a new age is free of the old age", the reality of the situation is that both exist alongside each other.

+Contents

 Love your neighbour (verse 9)

 Verse 9 alludes to Exodus 20:13–15, Deuteronomy 5:17–19, 21, and Leviticus 19:18.
 The King James Bible includes "You shall not bear false witness" in the verse because of its presence in the Textus Receptus.
 The Cambridge Bible for Schools and Colleges suggests that it is "perhaps to be omitted, on documentary evidence".

 The day is at hand (verses 11–14)

 Non-conformist theologian Matthew Henry calls verses 11–14 "a Christian's directory for his day's work".
 According to the Cambridge Bible for Schools and Colleges, "Paul enforces all the preceding precepts (of chapters 12 and 13) by the solemn assertion of the approach of the eternal Day of Resurrection and Glory", "for now is our salvation nearer than when we believed" (King James Version).
 Many translations, such as the New King James Version and Revised Standard Version, refer to "when we first believed".